St. Juniper's Lost Fortune

 +

 It spent years in the wrong hands.
 The ink stayed still.
 The stains stayed stains.
 Nobody could make it speak.
 They passed it port to port like a rumor that refused to die.
 Some kept it for the story.
 Some kept it out of fear.
+Some sold it cheap when nothing happened and the parchment just sat there, silent and ordinary, while their rent came due.
 Scholars studied it.
 Thieves stole it.
 Collectors framed it.
 None of them could read it.

 The map was not waiting to be found.
 It was waiting to find someone.

 On the night the crimson sails dissolved into a storm no other ship felt, Juniper cast the map into the black.
 A glass bottle.
 A dark sea.
 A throw that was equal parts benediction and trap.
-It did not matter who grabbed it in the chaos.
+Maybe a desperate hand grabbed it in the chaos before the water took everything.
+A coward's theft in the final moment.
+It did not matter.
 The ink will not open for thieving fingers.
 It never has.

 The bottle slipped into the swell and the world took up the game.
 For years it drifted.
+For years it traded hands.
 A curiosity.
 A legend.
 A thing people kept on shelves and pointed at when guests came over.
-Unreadable to every single person who ever unrolled it and pressed their fingers against the ink.
+It was prized for its story and feared for its consequence and unreadable to every single person who ever unrolled it and pressed their fingers against the ink.
 Until a night-bird pulled it from the foam.

 An owl.
 Moon on the water.
 A bottle bobbing in the dark like it had somewhere to be.
 The bird took it the way owls take things: precisely, without hesitation, as if the decision had already been made somewhere else and the act was just the final step.